 "The Tribulation refers to events during the "signs of the times", first mentioned by Jesus (Matthew 24:1-51; Mark 13:1-37; John 16:1-33) and is also referenced in Revelation 2:22; 7:14.
 The Tribulation is thought by some to be a future time period when the Lord will accomplish at least two aspects of His plan: 1) He will complete His discipline of the nation Israel (Daniel 9:24), and 2) He will judge the unbelieving, godless inhabitants of the earth (Revelation 6 - 18).
 The length of the Tribulation is seven years.
 This is determined by an understanding of the seventy weeks of Daniel (Daniel 9:24-27).
-Personally I take the orthodox view that the Tribulation already took place as Jesus predicted (Matthew 24:34), in the destruction of Jerusalem in 70 AD.
-I think it's pretty obvious when you look at the passage.
+Personally I'm leaning toward the orthodox view that the Tribulation already took place as Jesus predicted (Matthew 24:34), in the destruction of Jerusalem in 70 AD.
 It also helps to know how horrible this event was.
 Charles Spurgeon said, "“The destruction of Jerusalem was more terrible than anything that the world has ever witnessed, either before or since.”
 In Matthew 23, Jesus speaks His harshest words ever recorded upon the religious leaders and the entire chapter records him rebuking them publically.
 He finished by declaring:

 "Serpents, brood of vipers!
 How can you escape the condemnation of hell?
 Therefore, indeed, I send you prophets, wise men, and scribes: some of them you will kill and crucify, and some of them you will scourge in your synagogues and persecute from city to city, that on you may come all the righteous blood shed on the earth, from the blood of righteous Abel to the blood of Zechariah, son of Berechiah, whom you murdered between the temple and the altar.
 Assuredly, I say to you, all these things will come upon this generation.
 O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!
 See!
 Your house is left to you desolate; for I say to you, you shall see Me no more till you say, ‘Blessed is He who comes in the name of the Lord!’"
 (Matthew 23:33-39).